Jean de Vivonne: Portuguese crisis

 On 31 January 1580, the king of Portugal Henrique died without an heir.
 To solve the matter of his succession, he had established five governors to manage affairs on his death and appoint his successor.
 In the crisis that followed, Saint-Gouard did not believe that the claims of dom António to the throne had merit.
 Nevertheless, he observed that the people of Portugal were greatly hostile to a foreign candidate residing on their throne, and would prefer even a 'Turk' to submission to Spain.
-He received the pleas of Rodriguez de Castro, the cousin of the Portuguese duque de Bragança asking for French aid.
+He received the pleas of Rodriguez de Castro, the cousin of the Portuguese duke of Braganza asking for French aid.
 Believing the Bragança family to enjoy great support in Portugal he therefore asked Henri to jump into action in March 1580.
-He proposed to the French king that the duquesa de Bragança (duchess of Bragança) ally with dom António.
+He proposed to the French king that the duchess of Braganza ally with dom António.
 In return for French aid, the kingdom would be rewarded with possession of the Portuguese territories of Madeira, Brasil and Guiné Portuguesa in addition to rights to trade with the East Indies.
 Saint-Gouard deluded himself into believing in the strength of the Bragança position and resolve.
-He was thus surprised to learn of the submission of the duquesa de Bragança to Philip.
+He was thus surprised to learn of the submission of the duchess of Braganza to Philip.
 After a final visit from Rodgriguez de Castro, Saint-Gouard conceded to seeking support for dom António in July 1580.
 The five governors who held the regency indicated to Philip that he should not think to bring his army across the border but wait until they had made their decision on who was to succeed Henrique.
 Philip could not however abide by their restrictions, seeing dom António's position consolidating (having been proclaimed king in Santarém he then entered Lisbon as king in June.)

 Philip therefore raised levies across Spain to see Portugal subdued to him, with Saint-Gouard noting that the soil shook with the march of the soldiers.
-To lead the army the duque de Alba was brought out of retirement to command the force of 30,000 into Portugal.
-Alba enjoyed a fearsome reputation for his campaigns against rebels in Spanish Nederland.
+To lead the army the duke of Alba was brought out of retirement to command the force of 30,000 into Portugal.
+Alba enjoyed a fearsome reputation for his campaigns against rebels in the Spanish Netherlands.
 The troops invaded Portugal in July.
 Saint-Gouard hoped the people might be able to resist the Spanish armies.
 Philip's army was however able to subdue the country very rapidly, much to Saint-Gouard's surprise.
 Victory in battle on 25 August at Alcântara gave Alba possession of Lisbon on 2 September.
 The only frustration for the Spanish during the campaign was the successful flight of dom António who escaped from Portugal to France.
 This vexed Saint-Gouard who felt it would have been more productive had he remained in Portugal.